arjablc/dotfiles/install_script.md

 # Todo

-- [ ] Make the script check for yay
+- [x] Make the script check for yay
-- [ ] install yay if not found
+- [x] install yay if not found
-- [ ] Check if the packages are already installed or not
+- [x] Check if the packages are already installed or not
-- [ ] instll if not already installed skip otherwise
+- [x] instll if not already installed skip otherwise
+- [ ] error handling

 ## Package List